yihanZzz/SRODP/README.md

 # Stratified Regression One-step forward Dynamic Programming (SRODP)

-This repository is the official implementation of the paper [An RBSDE based Monte Carlo method for solving optimal stopping problems under parameter uncertainty](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3549891).
+This repository is the official implementation of the paper [Valuation and Optimal Exercise of American and Real Options in Complex Multidimensional Models Exposed to Parameter Uncertainty](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3549891).

 ## Files